Leonid Dimov

+Biography

+He was born in Izmail, Bessarabia, the son of Nadejda Dimov and Naum Mordcovici.
 He graduated from the Saint Sava High School in Bucharest.
 Then he studied for three years at the philology department of the University of Bucharest.
 Without graduating, he studied again for three years at the biology department.
-After a dispute (it seems that he questioned at a seminar the logic of Michurinist science) he was expelled.
+After a dispute (it seems that he questioned at a seminar the logic of Michurinist science), he was expelled.
 He also followed courses in law and mathematics at the same University of Bucharest.

 In 1957 he was arrested for urinating on a statue of Joseph Stalin in Bucharest, but was released after two months due to lack of evidence.